CrossRealms/Splunk-Cyences-App-for-Splunk/docs/user_guide/intelligence_dashboard.md

 **Note**: The remaining portion of the Device Inventory dashboard guide is meant for Administrators only.

-Sometimes it is confusing for Cyences’ algorithm to automatically merge two device entries together.
+Sometimes it is confusing for Cyences' algorithm to automatically merge two device entries together.
 In this case, Cyences will prompt the user to identify any device entries that can be merged together and the Splunk user will then be asked to manually merge these device entries together.
 This process is located in the **Possible Merge UUIDs (Devices) in Device Inventory** dashboard panel.

 * Expand any row to view more information about the device entry.
 * Expanding a row will reveal the **Merge** button.